Geraldine Cox: Film

 Cox is the subject of the documentary My Khmer Heart, made by Australian filmmakers Janine Hosking and Leonie Lowe.
 This documentary won the Hollywood Film Festival Documentary of the Year Award in 2000 and has since been screened by HBO and Discovery Channels.

 Personal life

 After Cox found that she was unable to bear children of her own, she adopted a baby daughter, Lisa, from a Cambodian orphanage in 1971.
 However she learned early on that Lisa was profoundly mentally and physically ill, suffering from deafness, epilepsy and diabetes.
 She cared for the child throughout her infancy and early childhood, giving her up after seven years to a full-time care centre in Adelaide.

 Theo Palaxides was her boyfriend and long-time partner in Adelaide, and they remain friends after ending their relationship long ago.
 Major On Kon, a Cambodian fighter pilot, became her romantic partner during her posting in Phnom Penh in 1972.
 In 1984 Cox married Mahmoud Rastegar, an Iranian national who worked as an IBM project manager.
-Rastegar relocated with Cox on her posting to Washington, D.C. in 1984, butbthey ended their marriage in 1990.
+Rastegar relocated with Cox on her posting to Washington, D.C. in 1984, but they ended their marriage in 1990.